Exact solution of two simple non-equilibrium electron-phonon and electron-electron coupled systems: the atomic limit of the Holstein-Hubbard model and the generalized Hatsugai-Komoto model: Introduction

 \section{Introduction}

 Pump-probe spectroscopy is one of the most important tools for studying complex materials with strongly correlated degrees of freedom.
 The femtosecond time-resolution allows one to examine excitation and relaxation phenomena from different degrees of freedom (electronic, spin, lattice) at their natural timescales.
 The technique has been used to probe many different materials in the time-domain: the classification of charge-density-wave insulators \cite{CDWinsulators,CDWPumpProbe} and charge-stripe materials \cite{epcOscillations}; examining the charge gap of spin-density-wave materials \cite{SDWPumpProbe}; determining the electron-phonon coupling in a metal \cite{EPCinAmetal}; studying the response in high $T_c$ cuprates \cite{Tc1, Tc2,Tc3,PDHSSC} and in iron-based superconductors \cite{iron}.
 In a recent experimental study \cite{iron}, evidence of bosonic mode coupling was seen in LiFeAs.
-The high $T_c$ cuprates are also relevant systems, since the degree of electron-phonon coupling involved in superconductivity in these materials is not completely understood.
-For example, a recent study \cite{2020eph} indicates the superconducting behavior cannot be understood in terms of electron-electron or electron-phonon coupling alone, but only by considering both effects.
+Other recent work \cite{2020eph} indicates that complex superconducting behavior cannot be understood in terms of electron-electron or electron-phonon coupling alone, but only by considering both effects.